 }

 In this test, a name variable is declared and assigned a String value of Fikayo.
-The next line then checks that the build_message function returns the expected message for the argument passed in.
+The next line checks that the build_message function returns the expected message for the argument passed in.

 cargo test